Power of Attorney

 Power of Attorney allows you to appoint someone to make legal and financial decisions on your behalf.

-People are often nervous about giving a power of attorney to someone else.
+People are often nervous about giving power to someone else.
 For those of you that don’t know what a power of attorney is – it allows you to appoint someone else to make legal and financial decisions on your behalf.
-For instance, the person you appoint in your power of attorney could be able to sign checks and contracts on your behalf.
+For instance, the person you appoint could be able to sign checks and contracts on your behalf.

 In 2010, Delaware created a totally new form that must be used by statute.
 This new form actually lists separate individual powers.
 The person executing the form has to initial next to each power that they want to grant.

-We at the Law Offices of Murray Phillips & Gay will be glad to sit down with you to discuss this so that you can make an informed decision.
+We at the Law Offices of Murray, Phillips & Gay will be glad to sit down with you to discuss this so that you can make an informed decision.
 If this is something you are interested in, give us a call at 855-9300 or contact us.